• Skip to primary navigation

 When and how to serve a Negroni

 The Negroni is an all-season cocktail, given its citrusy refreshing taste which goes great in the summer, and its bitter herby notes that are warming in the winter.
 I prefer drinking Negroni’s in the winter months, due to its intense bitter notes and its festive bright red color.
+But it's a great drink for any cocktail hour, happy hour, or as an aperitif.

 Because it’s well-known as an aperitif, it’s a great pre-dinner drink and goes great with some munchy appetizers.
 The Negroni is a great cocktail to serve at the start of a dinner party and is actually great for a party since its simple ingredients and equal parts make it easy to batch.
 Just be sure to stir the drink again once poured into individual glasses over ice.